-*Development of a mathematics-based or statistical analysis for reviewing scores.
+- Development of a mathematics based methodology for reviewing scores.

-*Facilitation of ongoing discussion among people from many fields who have experience working with these plants, so that we will understand which medicinal plants truly are at risk.
+- Facilitation of ongoing discussions among people from many fields who have experience working with these plants, to better understand which medicinal plants truly are at risk.